rvalla/azarte.bot/README.md

 - [**Python**](https://www.python.org/): the programming language I used.
 - [**python-telegram-bot**](https://python-telegram-bot.org/): the library I used to contact the *Telegram API*.

+Proprietary software has helped here too.
+I must especially mention [DeepL translator](https://www.deepl.com/translator).
+Even though I know English, it has helped me a lot to translate the content of **azarte_bot**.

 Reach **azarte bot** [here](https://t.me/azarte_bot).
 Feel free to contact me by [mail](mailto:rodrigovalla@protonmail.ch) or reach me in